-Submersed: A plant grown completely below the tank’s waterline
+Submersed: A plant has grown completely below the tank’s waterline

 Emerged: A plant with growth above the tank’s waterline (leaves/stems, flowers)

-Submerged: A plant grown completely below the tank’s waterline.
+Submerged: A plant has grown completely below the tank’s waterline.

 As you can see, immersed, submersed, and submerged all mean the same thing, while emersed and emerged refer to the same thing.
 “Partially submerged” can also be used interchangeably with emersed or emerged.

 For this article, I’m going to use emersed and submerged to keep things as simple as possible.

 Sometimes these terms can be used to refer to how the plant was grown before it made it to your local fish store or your aquarium, and not to where it should be placed/how it should be grown in your tank.